iwallarm/nonlocal-quantum-fun/what-if-theory.md

    $F_{QF} = -\nabla \Phi$

-   Where $F_{QF}$ represents the 'force' as a change or gradient in the quantum field state $ \Phi $.
+   Where $F_{QF}$ represents the 'force' as a change or gradient in the quantum field state $\Phi$.
 The idea is to express 'force' as a function of changes in the field configuration rather than as a result of mass and acceleration.

 **Energy as a Quantum State Property**:

    $E_{QF} = \hbar \omega_{\Phi}$

-   Where $E_{QF}$ represents the 'energy' associated with a particular quantum field state, with $\hbar$ being the reduced Planck constant and $\omega_{\Phi}$ the characteristic frequency or energy level of the quantum field state $ \Phi $.
+   Where $E_{QF}$ represents the 'energy' associated with a particular quantum field state, with $\hbar$ being the reduced Planck constant and $\omega_{\Phi}$ the characteristic frequency or energy level of the quantum field state $\Phi$.

 **Time as a Measure of Quantum State Evolution**: